joostvanwollingen/cypress-backoff/README.md

 ## linear
 Provide the desired timeout increase in milliseconds.

-The timeout will increase with this number for every next attepmpt, i.e. 1000, 2000, 3000...
+The timeout will increase with this number for every next attempt, i.e. 1000, 2000, 3000...

 ```javascript
 backoff.linear(1000)